-To honor the important work of ICES Professor Graham F. Carey in the computational sciences, ICES has established the Graham F. Carey Computational Science Scholarship.
-The $2,000 scholarship is awarded annually and gives preference to participants in the ICES undergraduate certificate program and to UT students in the ICES internship program.
-ICES Affiliated Faculty are invited to submit letters of recommendation to firstname.lastname@example.org by Feb.
-1 of each academic year, detailing how a student has demonstrated interest (coursework, research, internships or class projects) in computational science or engineering.
+To honor the important work of Professor Graham F. Carey in the computational sciences, ICES has established the Graham F. Carey Computational Science Scholarship.
+The $2,500 scholarship is awarded annually and gives preference to participants in the ICES Undergraduate Certificate Program and to UT students in the ICES Summer Internship Program.

 Dr. Carey’s research and teaching activities primarily dealt with techniques in computational mechanics, particularly finite element methods and supercomputing.
 He was a prolific writer who published more than 250 papers in refereed journals and authored or co-authored 10 books.
 He served on the editorial boards of eight scientific journals.